kiukairor/crdp/README.md

-# Important
+# Important Note
-Note All security bad practises will be followed in the first iterations.
+All security bad practises will be followed in the first iterations :)

 # CRDP
 This project is meant to deploy a CRDP workload in a K8s cluster.
 Along the way: